JaydenAbril/PythonProject/readme.txt

   while the == True:
     print(" ")
     time.sleep(1.5)
-    print("Which of the following countries do not border France?") print(" ")
+    print("9.
+Which of the following countries do not border France?") print(" ")
     print("A. Germany, B. Italy, C. Netherlands, D. Spain ") print(" ")